rajansaini691/marketpredictor/README.md

          run the installer again and check the "Add (something) to path" box.
        * If you get `>>>` next to your cursor instead, that means python is installed!
 Type `quit()` and hit enter to get out.
  * Install dependencies
-     * Open up a command prompt again and type `pip install matplotlib numpy`.
+     * Open up a command prompt again and type `pip install matplotlib numpy pypubsub`.
      * Why is this necessary?
 When I wrote my code, I actually used libraries written by other people to speed development.
        `matplotlib` does all of the plotting, and `numpy` does the math.
  * Download [this thing](https://raw.githubusercontent.com/rajansaini691/marketpredictor/main/main.py) to a desired place on your computer.